Best daily deals

 iPhone 14 alternatives: Honorable mentions

 • Google Pixel 7a ($477 at Amazon): Google’s latest mid-range phone isn’t that much cheaper than the Pixel 7, but it’s definitely worth considering.
 Expect the Tensor G2 chipset, Google’s camera smarts, and Pixel-exclusive software features.
-You’ve also got peace of mind for updates by opting for the Pixel 7a, delivering three years of OS updates and five years of security patches.
+You’ve also got peace of mind for updates by opting for the Pixel 7a, which delivers three years of OS updates and five years of security patches.

 • ASUS Zenfone 9 ($599 at Amazon): The Zenfone 9 is another device worth keeping in mind if you want a more pocket-friendly proposition.
-The device packs a 5.9-inch 120Hz OLED screen, Snapdragon 8 Plus Gen 1 SoC, and a 4,300mAh battery.
+The device packs a 5.9-inch 120Hz OLED screen, a Snapdragon 8 Plus Gen 1 SoC, and a 4,300mAh battery.
 Other noteworthy additions include a 3.5mm port, an IP68 rating, and a 50MP main camera with gimbal stabilization tech.
 In saying so, you miss out on wireless charging and a decent update commitment.

 This has been our rundown of the best Apple iPhone alternatives.
 Are there any devices that you feel should’ve made the list?
 Let us know by adding a comment below!